 - At 9 to 12 months, feed him solid foods 3 to 4 times each day.
 You can also give him 1 or 2 healthy snacks.
 Start to give him other finger foods, such as bits of low-sugar cereal or pieces of cracker.
 Give him minced and chopped foods.
 Focus on giving him foods that your family eats.
 This will get your baby used to eating the types of foods your family enjoys.
 At this stage, your baby may start using a spoon to feed himself.

-- At 12 months, he should eat mostly table foods.
-After 12 months, most of your baby's energy should come from solid table foods.
+- At 12 months, your baby should eat mostly table foods.
 Do not give him foods with a high choking risk.
 Some examples are hard, raw fruits and vegetables, nuts, and hot dogs.
 When your baby is 12 months old, you may start to give him cow's milk.
 Do not give your baby cow's milk before he is 12 months old.
-Ask your caregiver for more information about healthy foods you can feed your child.
+Ask your healthcare provider for more information about healthy foods you can feed your child.

-What problems may occur with weaning my baby from breast milk?
+What problems may happen when I start to wean my baby from breast milk?

-- Plugged ducts, engorgement, or an infection: To prevent these problems, slowly increase the amount of time between feedings.
+- You may develop plugged ducts, engorgement, or an infection.
+To prevent these problems, slowly increase the amount of time between feedings.
 It may also help to express milk between feedings.